 How to treat: Treatment should be done with medication such as Acyclovir, Valaciclovir or Famciclovir, helping to reduce the discomfort caused by the symptoms, as the infection has no cure and symptoms can take up to 20 days to disappear.
 Get to know other natural strategies to complement the treatment of genital herpes.

-Tichomoniasis is caused by a parasite that causes symptoms such as greyish or yellowish-green discharge and frothy with strong and unpleasant bad odor.
-It can also cause redness, intense itching and swelling of the genitals.
+Tichomoniasis is caused by a parasite that can cause symptoms such as greyish or yellowish-green discharge and frothy with strong and unpleasant bad odor.
+It may also cause redness, intense itching and swelling of the genitals.

 Infection is uncommon and can also be spread by sharing wet towels, bathing or using a jacuzzi and treatment is done by taking Metronidazole.